-- Simply leave a standard data type as it is

-- ▶ Click on New data type

-- A list with the existing data types is offered

-- ▶ Select standard bool

-- ▶ Give it a name, e.g. MyBool

-- ▶ All properties of the new data type are automatically taken from the old one

-- ▶ Delete limit values for MyBool
+- A list with the existing data types is offered - Select standard bool - All properties of the new data type are automatically taken from the old one - ▶ Delete limit values for MyBool

 You then create all bool variables that are not to have limit values for this new MyBool bool data type - and the limit values you don't want have already disappeared.
 Those that are wanted are retained however.